LizzyonGit/rates_r_us/README.md

    - __My top pics__

      - Max 3 top picks from admin, with poster, movie title and motivation text by Moby Viesca.
 The whole card serves as a link to the movie_detail page.
+The spelling *pics* is intentionial and a word play on *pictures* as well as *picks*.

      ![Top pics](docs/features/top-pics.png)